Targeting the SMAS with HIFU / RF microneedling / radiofrequency ruined my face: learn why

 But what is the SMAS, why is everyone talking about it and why is it not such a great idea to target it non-surgically?

-What is the SMAS and how does it affect facial skin tightness?
+What is the SMAS and how does it affect facial skin tightness and facial fat?

-“The superficial musculoaponeurotic system, or SMAS, is often described as an organised fibrous network composed of the platysma muscle, parotid fascia, and fibromuscular layer covering the cheek.
-This system divides the face's deep and superficial adipose tissue and has region-specific morphology.
-Anatomically, the SMAS lies inferior to the zygomatic arch and superior to the platysma's muscular belly…
+..[The SMAS] divides the face's deep and superficial adipose tissue and has region-specific morphology. anatomically, the SMAS lies inferior to the zygomatic arch and superior to the platysma's muscular belly…"

 …The SMAS connects the facial muscles to the dermis…